 Chinese dissident wins Nobel Peace Prize

-Chinese state media blacked out the news and Chinese government censors blocked Nobel Prize reports, which highlighted Liu's calls for peaceful political change, from Internet websites.
-China declared the decision would harm its relations with Norway - and the Nordic country responded that it was a petty thing for a world power to do.
+Chinese state media immediately blacked out the news and Chinese government censors blocked Nobel Prize reports from Internet websites.
+China declared the decision would harm its relations with Norway -- and the Nordic country responded that was a petty thing for a world power to do.

 This year's peace prize followed a long tradition of honoring dissidents around the world and was the first Nobel for China's dissident community since it resurfaced after the Communists launched economic but not political reforms three decades ago.

 Liu, 54, was sentenced last year to 11 years in prison for subversion.
 The Nobel committee said he was the first to be honored while still in prison, although other Nobel winners have been under house arrest or imprisoned before the prize.